frees-io/freestyle/docs/src/main/tut/docs/effects/async/README.md

 # Async Callbacks

-The _freestyle-async_ module makes it possible to use asynchronous callback based APIs with freestyle.
+The _freestyle-async_ module makes it possible to use asynchronous callback-based APIs with freestyle.

 ## Example

-Imagine the following API that allows us to find the books written by some author and where we need to supply a callback function handling both the successfull case where the books have been found and the case where something went wrong.
+Let’s imagine an API that allows us to find books written by a certain author.
+We need to supply a callback function handling both a successful case where the books have been found, and a case where something went wrong.

 ```tut:book
 case class Author(name: String) extends AnyVal